Stockton Car Accident and Personal Injury Lawyer

-Stockton is the most populated city in San Joaquin County.
+Stockton is the most inhabited city in San Joaquin County, California.
 With a population of over 309,000, rush hour in the area is often bursting at the seams as commuters head to work or school via Highway 99, Interstate 5, and State Route 4.
-Millions of vehicles travel these highways every day, and with so much traffic, crashes are inevitable in the city of Stockton, CA. As with any motor vehicle collision, there is a possibility of traumatic injuries that may require extensive medical treatment and time missed at work to recover from.
-When the incident is the result of someone else’s negligence, a personal injury claim may be brought to seek the recovery of losses resulting from accident-related injuries.
+Millions of vehicles travel these highways every day, and with so much traffic, crashes are inevitable in the city of Stockton, CA. As with any car accident, there is a possibility of traumatic injuries that may require extensive medical treatment and time missed at work.
+When the incident is the result of someone else’s negligence, a bodily injury claim may filed to seek reimbursement of losses resulting from accident-related injuries.

-At AutoAccident.com, our legal team understands the devastation and pain an injury may bring.
-We are dedicated to helping parties injured in accidents caused by the negligence of others obtain the justice and fair compensation they deserve.
-We have handled personal injury cases since 1982 and have the experience necessary in overcoming the various defense tactics insurance companies may use to get out of paying claims.
+Our legal team understands the devastation and pain a serious injury may bring.
+We are dedicated to helping parties injured in accidents caused by the negligence of others obtain the justice and maximum compensation they deserve.
+At AutoAccident.com, we have handled personal injury cases since 1982.
+Our law firm has the experience necessary in overcoming the various defense tactics insurance companies may use to get out of paying claims.
 Our skilled Stockton personal injury lawyers are prepared to fight for the insurance settlement or jury award our clients deserve and will work tirelessly on their behalf.
-Learn more about how our family can help your family through this difficult time by contacting us today to schedule a free case evaluation.How Many Car Accidents Happen a Year in Stockton, CA?
+Learn more about how our family can help your family through this difficult time by scheduling a free consultation today.How Many Car Accidents Happen a Year in Stockton, CA?

 The California Office of Traffic Safety (OTS) revealed in a 2020 report for the City of Stockton that approximately:

 - Around 256 crashes involved hit-and-run drivers

 - Speeding was a factor in 300 of the total traffic collisions